dysfn/gerri/README.md

 gerri
 =====

-Minimal IRC bot in Go
+Minimal IRC bot in Go (inspired by phenny/jenni)